2024

 book club pick

 a short story collection in my preferred genre! relationship-focused spec fic.
-I'd like to write a collelction that could go on the shelf with this one. although, being asexual, I probably wouldn't write stories quite like these...
+I'd like to write a collection that could go on the shelf with this one. although, being asexual, I probably wouldn't write stories quite like these...

 march